ambroseled/UCFK4-Pong/README.md

   a difficulty

 ## Game Menu
-1. The game menu fist gives a greeting 'Welcome to pong'
+1. The game menu first gives a greeting 'Welcome to pong'
 2. Then with a push of the navswitch you move on to difficulty selection
 3. Once difficulty is confirmed through a push of the navswitch the game will start